Embsay Priory

 Embsay Priory was a medieval monastic house in North Yorkshire, England.

-The priory was founded in 1120 in Embsay in Wharfedale.
+The priory was founded in 1120 in Embsay at Wharfedale.
 It was dedicated to St Mary and St Cuthbert and was part of the Augustinian order.
 William de Meschines and his wife Cecily endowed the priory and the churches in Skipton and Carleton.

-In 1154 the priory was moved to Bolton Abbey, which is 5 mi east although a small group of canons remained until the Dissolution of the Monasteries.
-St Mary the Virgin's Church (Embsay with Eastby) stands on the site of the former priory.
+In 1154, the priory was moved to Bolton Abbey, which is 5 mi east.
+However, a small group of canons remained until the Dissolution of the Monasteries.
+St Mary's Church, Embsay with Eastby stands on the site of the former priory.